 You can watch Monty‘s pitch video for his “Songs from the Science Frontier” here.
 I figure home schooling families are a pretty natural audience for a project like this, so if you’re interested, let Monty know.

 More science songs to listen to this summer:

 Singing Science, science songs from 1950s-60s LPs; we love these.
 EEK — no link any more!
 Here’s the old link which apparently no longer works.
+Try this too, from the Wayback machine.
 I have these already, but have no idea where to send you so you can get them if you don’t already have them.
 Drat.
 If anyone knows, please leave information in the comments.
 You can read about the songs, from the six-LP “Ballads for the Age of Science” series by Hy Zaret and Lou Singer (covering space, energy and motion, experiments, weather, and nature) here.
 You could probably, it occurs to me, find them somewhere online to download if you Google “singing science” and “torrent”.
 Just an idea…

 You can find oodles of science songs if you just Google “science songs”.
 Some of the better sites: